qmk/qmk_firmware/docs/feature_auto_shift.md

 [PRESS KC_ASUP a few times]

-hello world. my name is john Doe. i am a computer programmer play with keyboarDs right now.
+hello world. my name is john Doe. i am a computer programmer playing with keyboarDs right now.

 [PRESS KC_ASRP]

 115
-\'\'\'
+'''

 The keyboard typed `115` which represents your current `AUTO_SHIFT_TIMEOUT` value.
 You are now set!
 Practice on the *D* key a little bit that showed up